PoemaIX/KSKB-IX/docs/index-en.md

 # Poema IX

 ## Introduction
-Poema IX is a non-profit distributed [Virtual IXP](https://bgp.tools/kb/virtual-ixp) located and running on a laptop at my home in order to provide a platform to BGP hobbyist to learn and expirenment with the real life networking.
+Poema IX is a non-profit distributed [Virtual IXP](https://bgp.tools/kb/virtual-ixp) located and running at my home in order to provide a platform to BGP hobbyist to learn and expirenment with real life networking.

 This IX provides OSI Layer 2 Ethernet Switching service.
 For the switching network, we refer to `IX LAN`, `IX peering LAN` or `Peering LAN` in the following sections.